By Linh Nguyen

 “We used to get soap every week in HU 32, but since I came to 7, I haven’t gotten soap in weeks,” Richard wrote.
 “We don’t get proper cleaning supplies here either.
 We used to get disinfectant wipes every other week in HU 32, but here we don’t get any.
 We only get a broom, a scrub brush, and a spray bottle to clean.”

-According to Richard, social distancing was impossible in HU 7.
-The correctional officers did not enforce social distancing and some of the officers did not even wear masks or gloves.
+He added that social distancing was impossible in HU 7 and correctional officers did not enforce it.
+Some officers did not even wear masks or gloves.

 “I’ve been spending more time than usual in my cell,” Richard said.
 “I’ve been going through a lot emotionally, but I only get to see my mental health staff maybe once every other month.
 I try to feel better by exercising and reading, but being stuck here, it feels like you have nowhere to go.”